Contents

 During CT imaging, a contrast dye is sometimes injected into a vein to enhance the visibility of certain body tissues.
 This can lead to a more accurate diagnosis but does increase the amount of radiation absorbed by the body.

-Our clinicians at Hola Health are more than happy to discuss any questions or concerns you may have about radiation, including whether pursuing medical imaging is the right approach for you.
+Our online doctors at Hola Health are more than happy to discuss any questions or concerns you may have about radiation, including whether pursuing medical imaging is the right approach for you.
 Healthcare professionals are unlikely to recommend imaging which will expose you to radiation without carefully considering the risks & benefits.
 Most often, the risk of missing a potential diagnosis by choosing not to image would outweigh the small risk of DNA damage from radiation.
 This decision may be more difficult if you have already had a lot of medical imaging in the past or if a child is involved.
 Children’s bodies are developing quickly and are more sensitive to the effects of radiation.

 - Cough